prashanthwagle/prashanthwagle/README.md

 </p>

 ## 🔭 About me
 I am a full-stack web developer and a researcher.
 This profile provides an overview of my professional profile only.

-## 🌱 I’m currently into
+## 🌱 As a dev, I have experience in

-Software Development, Full-stack Web Development (JS), Amazon Web Services (Architecting and Development) Research on MLSec
+Full-stack Web Software Development (JS), Amazon Web Services (Architecting and Development)

+## 🔬 I have research experience in

+MLSec, Data-driven security